Victor® Electronic Rat Trap - 8-Pack

 Q: Can it be used outdoors?

 A: The Electronic Rat Trap is recommended for indoor use only.
-This trap was designed and manufactured to be used indoors and not exposed to the elements.
+This trap was designed and manufactured to be used indoors.
 If this trap is used outside, the unit could potentially short out due to weather conditions, such as rain.